-If you are still on the fence, however, about whether or not Singapore should be your next destination, the following list of attractions and things to do will most likely change your mind.
+However, if you are still deciding whether Singapore should be your next destination, the following list of attractions and things to do will most likely change your mind.

 Jewel Changi Airport

-It may seem strange to list an Airport among the list of the country’s attractions.
+Listing an airport as one of the country’s attractions may seem strange.
 However, Jewel Changi Airport is one of the world’s most entertaining airports.
 Famous for the iconic Rain Vortex, a 7-story-tall indoor waterfall, Jewel Changi Airports is a nature-themed shopping, dining, and entertainment hub with stunning walkways and almost 300 stores on site.
 With its diverse attractions and vibrant culture, Singapore offers visitors a unique blend of experiences.
-One popular way to ensure a smooth entry process is by exploring the services provided by sgarrivalcard.sg.
+One popular way to ensure a smooth entry process is by exploring the services provided by sgarrivalcard.
+Sg.

 National Gallery Singapore

-National Gallery Singapore owns more than 9,000 works of art making it the owner of the largest public collection of modern art in Southeast Asia.
-Spread across two beautiful national monuments: City Hall and the country’s former Supreme Court, you can spend over half a day wandering around in the museum’s multiple galleries, and not finish it.
+National Gallery Singapore owns more than 9,000 artworks, making it the most extensive public collection of modern art in Southeast Asia.
+Spread across two beautiful national monuments: City, Hall and the country’s former Supreme Court; you can spend over half a day wandering around in the museum’s multiple galleries and not finish it.

 Marina Bay Sands